 Surprisingly, how you feed your cat may be just as important as what you feed him in terms of his overall health and behavior.
 And, a revolution is underway led by leading veterinarians to feeding your cat’s innate needs by losing the cat food bowls and forgoing a twice-a-day meal serving schedule.
-Below, we review just some of the mistakes we make when feeding cats — and how to easily fix them!
+Below, we review just some of the mistakes we make when feeding cats — and how to feed cats, the right way!

 You may unintentionally be depriving your cat of being his true self by plopping down a bowl filled with kibble in the morning and at night.
 Lining up a row of bowls for your three or more cats may be causing more harm than realized.
 Same goes for feeding your cat with your dogs.